• About

 To nominate as an independent ungrouped candidate, you must be supported by:

-• At least 250 eligible electors enrolled for the Legislative Council.
+• at least 250 eligible electors enrolled for the Legislative Council.

 2. Nomination deposit

 A $3,000 deposit must accompany your nomination.
-Accepted payment methods:

-• Electronic funds transfer (EFT) to the Electoral Commission of South Australia (ECSA)
+• electronic funds transfer (EFT) to the Electoral Commission of South Australia (ECSA)

 The deposit must be received before nominations close.